Ko (film): Development

 After the success of Ayan (2009), the director K. V. Anand had begun working on a story idea based on his early life as a freelance photojournalist before transitioning to films.
 Having worked on magazines such as Kalki, India Today, Illustrated Weekly and other publications, as a photo editor, Anand felt that a newspaper scenario was something new to him.
 This resulted in him visiting the headquarters of the Deccan Herald newspaper office in Bengaluru and interact with editors, sub-editors, photojournalists and editors to know about their working style and pattern.
-Afterwards, he then collaborated with the screenwriting duo Subha for writing the script which took them six months.
+Afterwards, he collaborated with the duo Subha for writing the script which took them six months.

 The film was initially announced with AGS Entertainment as the producers, but the company backed out and the film was eventually produced by Elred Kumar's RS Infotainment.
 Music composer Harris Jayaraj, cinematographer Richard M. Nathan, editor Anthony, art director D. R. K. Kiran and action choreographer Peter Hein were involved as a part of the technical crew.
 The film's title Ko was derived from an ancient Tamil word which means "king".